-- h) The referees' equipment consists of:
+- I) The referees' equipment consists of:

-- A yellow vest or shirt, with black sleeves and a black shorts;
+- A yellow vest or shirt, with black sleeves;

-- A whistle:
+- A whistle;

 - A badge identifying a level-three head referee;

 - A watch;

 - A red card and a yellow card;

 - Armbands of the official colors.

-- i) He has the power to disqualify a team or players if, after receiving a warning, the team or individual refuses to play or refuses to continue the game, or if, by their actions, prevent the game from proceeding.
+- m) He has the power to disqualify a team or players if, after receiving a warning, the team or individual refuses to play or refuses to continue the game, or if, by their actions, prevent the game from proceeding.

-- j) The referee has the authority to decide on any infringement of the rules committed on or off the playing area.
+- n) The referee has the authority to decide on any infringement of the rules committed on or off the playing area.
 However, once the head referee has signed the game score sheet, the referees have no more input on the game.